 As I was filling my plastic molds with resin and found objects, I started to wonder what else I could fill with resin.
 Lucky me -- Tammy Jones over at Jewelry Making Daily had some great ideas for unique ways to create mixed media jewelry with resin!
 Enjoy!

-After I learned how easy it is to create unique effects and jewelry designs with resin,
+After I learned how easy it is to create unique effects and resin jewelry

 preserving all the pretty or precious little things that I tend to